xing/hops/packages/graphql/README.md

 Defaults for the `graphql` config are very similar to those in the [default implementation](https://www.npmjs.com/package/apollo-client-preset) with the exception that `hopsConfig.graphqlUri` is being used as HTTP endpoint.

+## `GraphQLContext`

+This constructor function is an advanced API feature, meant to help you build your own context factory functions.
+For more info, please read up on hops-react [render contexts](https://github.com/xing/hops/tree/master/packages/react#render-contexts).

 # Example

 ### `hero.gql`